 - Your boy has to be interested.
-Something’s gotta motivate him to want to.
+Something’s gotta motivate him to want to poop and pee.

-Desperation kind of led us to do it because my third baby just came home from the hospital.
+Desperation kind of led us to start poop training because my third baby just came home from the hospital.
 Ironically, my 3.5 year old boy and 2 year old daughter both potty and poop trained that same week, when my third baby was one week old.
-Sigh, that time was insane!

-Flights and Road Trips are easy in diapers!
+2. Flights and road trips are easier in diapers!

 Signs your son is ready to potty train

-- He can hold his pee for a while and pee larger amounts at once.
+- He can hold his pee for a while and pee larger amounts.

-- Be able to pull his pants up and down
+- He’s able to pull his pants up and down.

 - He can tell you he has to go.
-This will just make it easier is all.
+Verbally or through signing, this will just make it easier.

 For boys, you have the choice and there is no wrong answer.
 Tons of moms, including myself, start with sitting down for a couple of reasons.

-- They need a stool to be tall enough.
+- They need a stool to be tall enough to stand.

-- It’s less messy at first when they can’t stay still well.
+- It’s less messy at first when they can’t be still.

 - It’s what they see mom doing, and I’m with him all day.